 Introduction: In this article, Gena Philibert-Ortega gets ready for the New Year with some genealogy resolutions.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Tomorrow is the start of a new year, and you may be relieved to see 2020 fade into the sunset.
 The year 2020 didn’t turn out as any of us planned.
 Those genealogy good intentions were derailed by life.
 There never seems to be enough time to do the things we want to do.
 The pandemic ensured we were home more than usual, but it’s hard to concentrate when it feels like life is in constant chaos.